a DIY circuit which extends a normal Raspberry Pi, turning it into a norns.

 all you need is a normal philips screwdriver.

-- peel the clear acrylic cover. observe the orientation above to see which way is up. add the four short standoffs, using the four short screws.
+peel the clear acrylic cover. observe the orientation below to see which way is up. add the four short standoffs, using the four short screws:

-- attach the raspberry pi. attach the white case. add four long screws to secure the case. add the rubber feet.
+insert your flashed SD card into the Raspberry Pi and attach the Pi to the corresponding header on the shield. attach the white case. add four long screws to secure the case. add the rubber feet: